Buddhist monasticism: Monastic life

-Bhikkhu & Bhikkhuni Assemblies
+Bhikkhu and Bhikkhuni assemblies

 According to the sutras, although his followers initially consisted only of men, the Buddha recognized women as followers after his stepmother, Mahaprajapati, asked for and received permission to live as an ordained practitioner.
 The Buddha's disciple Ananda strongly insisted on including female order.
 Female monastic communities in the bhikkhuni lineage were never established in the Vajrayana communities of Tibet and Nepal; Theravada communities formerly existed, but died out between the 11th and 14th century.
 Ordination in the bhikkhuni lineage continues to exist among East Asian communities, and attempts have been made at a revival in Southeast Asia and Sri Lanka.

-Support for bhikkhunis varies substantially between traditions, with mae ji and other Theravada female monastics not receiving the same institutional recognition and support as their fully-ordained male counterparts.
+Support for bhikkhunis varies substantially between traditions, with mae ji and other Theravada female monastics not receiving the same institutional recognition and support as their fully ordained male counterparts.
 Women in Theravada countries have also faced official and popular resistance to the re-establishment of fully ordained bhikkhuni lineages.